jitinsharma/ReduxMovieExample/README.md

 ```

 # Running Project
-Import in Android Studio and Run.
+- Import in Android Studio.
+- Get API key from [here](https://developers.themoviedb.org/3/getting-started/introduction)
+and update in Api.kt
+- Run the project